yakworks/dockers/bookworm/mkdocs-server/README.md

 Its like Github Pages but this allows custom build to be fired and importantly adding basic authentication as an option to protect pages

+NOTE: the `.sh` scripts are added and run by nginx image on startup and ordered.
+So this one has a 50-build.sh that is run after the others by the base `nginx:bookworm` image

 example deploy

 ```yml